eu-digital-identity-wallet/eudi-docs-site/docs/use-cases/mobile-driving-license/mdl-guides/wallet-provider/index.md

 - mDL support implementation, including attestation issuance and presentation flows,
 - the process of registering and notifying your entity as a Wallet Provider,
 - where to obtain the reference implementation libraries and SDKs,
-- tools and procedures necessary for conformance testing and validation of the implemented Wallet Solution
+- tools and procedures necessary for conformance testing and validation of the implemented Wallet Solution.

 ## Links to essential resources